 Story by Shannon Wianecki

-A local farmer provided with me something to show my appreciation: four bundles of pa‘i‘ai, pounded taro lovingly wrapped in ti leaves.
-I toted them over to the Maui Arts & Cultural Center, where Hokulani Holt, Clifford Nae‘ole, Makalapua Kanuha, and Kainoa Horcajo sat talking story in the shade.
-Four warm smiles let me know that pa‘i‘ai had been the right choice.
+A local farmer provided me with something to show my appreciation: four bundles of pa‘i‘ai, pounded taro lovingly wrapped in ti leaves.
+I toted them to the Maui Arts & Cultural Center where Hōkūlani Holt, Clifford Nae‘ole, Makalapua Kanuha and Kainoa Horcajo sat talking story in the shade.
+Four warm smiles let me know that the pa‘i‘ai had been the right choice.

 I had some idea of what cultural advisors do, having seen each of these four community leaders in action.
-Holt works for the Maui Arts & Cultural Center, the others for resorts.
 Serving as intermediaries between Hawai‘i’s indigenous culture and its visitor industry, they bridge seemingly disparate worlds: ancient/modern, cultural/commercial, sacred/profane, local/tourist.
-They’re the ones called upon to preside over blessings, open conferences with Hawaiian chants, christen new projects, and teach residents and visitors alike what it means to be Hawaiian.
+They’re the ones called upon to preside over blessings, open conferences with Hawaiian chants, christen new projects and teach residents and visitors alike what it means to be Hawaiian.

-Thirty years ago, their jobs didn’t exist.
-If a resort happened to employ someone knowledgeable in Hawaiian arts, he or she was likely relegated to stringing lei with keiki (children) or teaching malahini (newcomers) a few hula moves in the lobby.
+Their jobs didn’t exist four decades ago.
+If a resort happened to employ someone knowledgeable in Hawaiian arts, he or she was likely relegated to stringing lei with keiki (children) or teaching malihini (newcomers) a few hula moves in the lobby.
 “Hawaiian themes were not valued as they are now,” says Holt.
 “They were seen as window dressing, not as a culture that has depth and breadth of knowledge.”

 As they talk, I realize that what they do is not just a job to them; it’s a sacred trust — what Nae‘ole calls kuleana, responsibility.